sk1t0n/lazyvim-config/README.md

 ## Requirements

 - Unix (Linux/Mac).
-If all plugins and their dependencies support Windows, you can try the following steps:
+If all the plugins you need and their dependencies support Windows, you can try the following steps:
   1. install, for example, [Cygwin](https://cygwin.com/index.html) to work with bash, make, echo, printf, read, mkdir, curl, gcc etc;
   2. replace all paths in the script `scripts/generate_lua_files.sh`.
 Paths to replace:
      - `~/.config/nvim` :arrow_right: `~/AppData/Local/nvim`,